aselshall/rm/L1/lesson_plan.md

     - Course policies (attendance, late submissions, academic integrity)
   - Encourage questions and clarifications to ensure understanding.

-### 4. Course Survey (30 minutes)
+#### 4. Course Survey (35 minutes)
 - **Conduct the Survey**:
   - Explain the purpose of the survey (understanding background, interests, and expectations).
-  - Provide access to the survey ([link to Google Form survey](https://docs.google.com/forms/d/1ONoYgsIU0IsaRjmHvmPKMFoZIceimcrUTJuLEhp-jRg/prefill).
+  - Provide access to the survey: [link to Google Form survey](https://docs.google.com/forms/d/1ONoYgsIU0IsaRjmHvmPKMFoZIceimcrUTJuLEhp-jRg/prefill).
-  - Allow students time to complete the survey.
+  - Allow students 10 mintues to complete the survey.
   - Discuss responses

-### 5. Q&A and Wrap-Up (10 minutes)
+#### 5. Q&A and Wrap-Up (10 minutes)
 - **Questions and Discussion**:
   - Open the floor for any remaining questions about the course or the research process.
   - Provide any additional information or resources students might need.